 For example, with sales order processing, companies find themselves needing plenty of resources in place to resolve interruptions ASAP or customer orders and cycle times can be quickly affected.
 Customer orders are essentially real-time company revenue.
 One outage could have enormous impacts on a company’s reputation for reliability and the loyalty of their customers.

 Look at it this way.
 RPA is like growing your own vegetables in your yard.
 After the effort to lay the beds, plant the seeds and do the regular watering and weeding, you yield less than stellar plants.
 Isn’t it easier to just go to your local grocer that has fresh, unbruised, perfect produce that has been grown by generations of expert farmers?
 A custom-built automation solution is that perfect produce.

 Sales order automation is one of those complex processes that requires a custom solution that is purpose-built to cope with its subtleties.
 The technical debt created by an RPA solution is usually burdensome, and runs against the goals of a lean digital transformation.

-An effective sales order automation solution may still contain some RPA components.
+An effective automated sales order management software solution may still contain some RPA components.
 This is to deal with the subset of less complicated steps that RPA tools can be trusted with.
 But automating sales order management cannot be achieved with robotic process automation alone.
 It needs artificial intelligence that can handle complex business logic.
 It requires enhanced cognitive capabilities that can course-correct itself and learn from, adapt to, and apply new rules and exceptions in the manufacturing and distribution space.